dafuloth/m1-project/README.md

 ### Acceptance Test 5

-As the business owner, I want to raise the profile of the _Lilac Lounge_ as a music and events venue
+As the _business owner_, I want to raise the profile of the _Lilac Lounge_ as a music and events venue

 This criteria is fulfilled as follows: